Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Alabama and its opponents have combined to go over the current 51-point total in all five games this season.
+- Alabama and its opponents have gone over 51 points in all five games this season.

-- Texas A&M's games have gone over 51 points in only one opportunity this season.
+- Texas A&M has combined with its opponents to score more than 51 points in one game this season.

-- The two teams combine to score 69 points per game, 18 more than the over/under in this contest.
+- The two teams combine to average 69 points per game, 18 more than the total in this contest.

-- This contest's over/under is 20.2 points above the 30.8 these two squads combine to allow per game this season.
+- The 30.8 combined points per game that these two squads have allowed this season are 20.2 fewer than the 51 total in this contest.

-- The average total in Crimson Tide games this season is 64.1, 13.1 points above Saturday's total of 51.
+- Crimson Tide games this season feature an average total of 64.1 points, a number 13.1 points higher than Saturday's over/under.

 - The 50.8 PPG average total in Aggies games this season is 0.2 points fewer than this game's over/under.